 What is the normal eye pressure in cats?

 The most common cause of glaucoma is uveitis (inflammation of the uvea), which leads to the formation of scar tissue in the fine drainage meshwork.

 - Trauma, which can cause bleeding in the eye

 Glaucoma is a painful condition, however, your cat may only display subtle signs initially and it can be difficult to detect.
 Common symptoms can include:

-One eye may look larger than the other
+- One eye may look larger than the other as the pressure increases

 Tests he may perform include:

-Tonometry – Measuring the pressure within the eye (which is usually between 10-20 mm/Hg).
+- Tonometry: Measuring the pressure within the eye.
 Eye drops are applied to the eye(s) to numb them, then a tonometer is used to gently press the cat’s eye to determine how much force is required to flatten the cornea.
 In cats with glaucoma, the eye is harder, requiring more force.

-Treatment is aimed at reducing pressure within the eye, relieving discomfort and addressing the underlying cause, if one is found.
-This may include:
+Glaucoma is incurable and the goal of treatment is to reduce pressure within the eye, relieve discomfort and address the underlying cause, this may include:

-Cryosurgery involves freezing a portion of the ciliary body, which also serves to reduce production of aqueous humour.
+- Cryosurgery: To freeze a portion of the ciliary body which reduces the production of aqueous humour.